Manufg07/Online-Grievance-Redressal-System/README.md

     ```
 ## 🤝 Support

-If you have any issues or questions, feel free to open an issue or contact us at [support@grievance-system.com](mailto:support@grievance-system.com).
+If you have any issues or questions, feel free to open an issue or contact me.

 ---